 In 1995 the family displayed the women’s collection as part of the National Women’s Art Exhibition, a series of 140 exhibitions nationwide staged to celebrate the 20th anniversary of the first International Women’s Day.
 In the company of women – 100 years of Australian women’s art from the Cruthers Collection opened at the Perth Institute of Contemporary Arts in February 1995, accompanied by a catalogue.
 It comprised 170 works by 75 artists.

 Positive responses from viewers and critics encouraged the family to concentrate on women’s art and the collection grew quickly, now known as the Cruthers Collection of Women’s Art.
 After the exhibition Modern Australian Women 1925-1945 at the Art Gallery of South Australia in 2000, which included key works from the Collection, the family decided the Collection was worth preserving and making available to the Australian public.
 Negotiations to gift the Collection began with The University of Western Australia in 2002.
+The Collection was gifted to the University in 2007.

 THE COLLECTION AND THE UNIVERSITY OF WESTERN AUSTRALIA